What is schizoid personality disorder?

 - Indifferent to criticisms and compliments of others

 Schizoid personality disorder usually starts in early adulthood.
 However, some of its features are evident during childhood.
 Children with schizoid have difficulties in their academic endeavor.
 However, they are still good in activities that do not require social interaction.

 Personality forms during childhood.
 Several factors such as genetic and social shape personality.
 This means that personality can be acquired from a person’s parents and from other people whom s/he has close interaction with.

 However, there are no clear causes of the schizoid disorder.
 Researchers have speculated that schizoid is an outcome of combined factors.
 And the most powerful ones are environmental and genetics.

 Because schizoid personality disorder is cognitive in nature, the most commonly used treatment is psychotherapy.
 Like other psychological treatment, using psychotherapy in treating schizoid may last long.
 Here, a seasoned psychotherapist may act as a model in guiding a person with this disorder to bring him/her into a normal functioning individual.

-Schizoid personality disorder is treatable through professional help.
+A schizoid personality disorder is treatable with professional help.
 A person with this disorder can live a normal life again.

 I’m a licensed psychometrician, author, and blogger.
 I’m currently working as a University instructor teaching psychology.
 I love writing and doing psychological research.